jhh/sf/notebooks/README.md

 ## Notebooks

+The links below will display a read-only copy of the notebook.

-- Random Image: displays a random image from the [sample directory](RealFullField/).
+- [Random Image](Random%20Image.ipynb): displays a random image from the [sample directory](RealFullField/).

 [jupyter]: http://jupyter.org